Kevengg/kevengHomeBackend/README.md

 -   [ ] endpoints for modifying and adding data in the database

--   [ ] handeling of autenticaton to prevent unvanted modificaton of tabeles
+-   [ ] handeling of autenticaton to prevent unwanted modificaton of tabeles

 ## Technology